Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: Analytical condition for finite- instability in the non-interacting case ( )

 Now, the instability at finite $k$ arises when the term in parenthesis is positive, the threshold being at

-Substituting this condition in eq. (\ref{eq: steady state case 2}) we find that the threshold condition imposes that $\Delta\,E_{ss}=iE_{inc}$.
-Since $\Delta>0$ and $E_{ss}$ is fixed by \eqref{eq:threshold}, the only possibility for this to occur is that $E_{ss}$ is rotated by 90\textdegree compared to $E_{inc}$ in the complex plane (in this paper, we assumed $E_{inc}$ real and positive and, thus, $E_{ss}$ is purely imaginary on the positive side of the imaginary axis) and that the parameters satisfy:
+Substituting this condition in (\ref{eq: steady state case 2}) we find that the threshold condition imposes that $\Delta\,E_{ss}=iE_{coh}$.
+Since $\Delta>0$ and $E_{ss}$ is fixed by \eqref{eq:threshold}, the only possibility for this to occur is that $E_{ss}$ is rotated by 90\textdegree compared to $E_{coh}$ in the complex plane (in this paper, we assumed $E_{coh}$ real and positive and, thus, $E_{ss}$ is purely imaginary on the positive side of the imaginary axis) and that the parameters satisfy:

-This result was numerically verified.
-By varying the parameters by a small amount compared to their values, we also checked that the maximum of the imaginary axis indeed crosses zero when passing across the threshold.
 We remark that this line sets the boundary only in stationary state regions and not in the limit-cycles one.

-Referring to Fig.\ref{graph: phase diagram}, we also note that, starting from the stationary-state side, at fixed $E_{inc}$ we obtain the region with finite-$k$ instability by increasing $\Delta$, while, at fixed $\Delta$, this instability is found by decreasing $E_{inc}$.
-Finally, we highlight again that this behavior is non symmetric on the detuning sign and only occurs for a positive detuning $\Delta>0$.
+Referring to Fig.\ref{graph: phase diagram}, we also note that, starting from the stationary-state side, at fixed $E_{coh}$ we obtain the region with finite-$k$ instability by increasing $\Delta$, while, at fixed $\Delta$, this instability is found by decreasing $E_{coh}$.